-Whilst a game drive is perhaps the most common safari activity, there are plenty of other safari activities available.
-This adds a variety of experiences to your safari holiday to suit each individual's interests.
+Game drives are the most common safari activity, however there are plenty of other safari activities available.
+From bird watching to photography lessons, there are a variety of safari experiences to suit everyone's interests.

-It is also the perfect opportunity to talk to your guide about their lives and their culture, conservation programmes or even more detailed information about each animals that is perhaps harder to do in the vehicles.
+It's also the perfect opportunity to talk to your guide about their lifestyle and culture, nearby conservation programs, or even ask all those burning questions about the plants and animals of the bush.

-Horseback safaris are an incredible way to see the bush and are often found in Northern and in some parts Southern Kenya.
-Suitable for novice and professionals alike with children often accommodated as well, this offers a unique way to travel through the plains and spot game.
+Horseback safaris are an incredible way to see the bush and are often found in Northern Kenya and in some parts Southern Kenya.
+Suitable for novice and professionals alike, with children often accommodated as well, this offers a unique way to travel through the plains and spot big game.

 Wayfairer’s Favourite: Ol Donyo, Chyulu Hills

-Ol Donyo is located in the foothills of Chyulu Hills and is the only lodge in the vast space of the Mbirikani Ranch offering you the unique access to one of the last remaining true areas of wilderness in Kenya.
-More experienced riders will be assessed and then have the opportunity for the more freeing experience of fast riding and jumping over fallen logs.
+Ol Donyois located in the foothills of Chyulu Hills in Amboseli, and is the only lodge in the vast Mbirikani Ranch that offers exclusive access to one of the last remaining wilderness areas in Kenya.
+More experienced riders will be assessed and will have the opportunity for the more freeing experience of fast riding and jumping over fallen logs.

 Quad biking safaris

-Quad-biking is a thrilling way to explore truly remote locations not easily accessed in larger vehicles.
-Whilst there are some incredible areas in Namibia to Quad-Bike, Kenya offers some fantastic alternatives especially up in the Lewa regions.
-Using the tiny tracks explore areas not usually visited for a wild and intrepid experience.
+Quad-biking is a thrilling way to explore truly remote locations that aren't easily accessed in larger vehicles.
+While Namibia is one of the most incredible regions in Africa for quad-biking, Kenya also offers some fantastic alternatives, particularly in the Lewa regions.
+You'll roam along tiny tracks to explore rarely-visited areas, for a true off-the-beaten-track experience.

 Wayfairer’s Favourite: Borana Lodge, Laikipia

-The expert team of Jay & Amory will look after you at Borana Lodge and take you out on buggies & quad bikes.
-Explore the ‘singing wells’, have a picnic by the remote riverbed and explore the African Bush – this really is quite a unique day.
+Borana Lodge's expert hosts, Jay & Amory will take you out on buggies & quad-bikes.
+You'll explore the Kenyan Bush, witness the awe-inspiring ‘Sarara Singing Wells’, and enjoy a picnic by a remote riverbed - this really is a unique experience.

-Perhaps the most active variation of a typical safari, mountain-biking offers an unusual way to explore the bush.
-Wildlife is relatively skittish around bikes in comparison to vehicles and horseback so up-close encounters are less likely however biking in the bush is an amazing experience and the perfect way to get a bit of exercise after eating all the fantastic food in camp.
+As one of the most active variations of a typical safari, mountain-biking offers an unusual way to explore the bush.
+Wildlife is relatively skittish around bikes in comparison to vehicles and horseback, so up-close encounters are less likely, however biking in the bush is an incredible experience and the perfect way to get a bit of exercise in one of the most beautiful natural environments in the world.